Eckernförde station: Rail services

 The length of the platforms is (in rounded figures) 225 metres for track 1, 370 m for track 2 and 426 m for track 3.
 The latter has since been downgraded to a railway siding.

-The Kiel–Flensburg railway is operated (with variations in peak hours) usually every hour by Regionalbahn Schleswig-Holstein; hourly trains between Kiel and Eckernförde are operated by the Nord-Ostsee-Bahn, offset by half an hour.
-On most days Eckernförde is served between about 4:30 a.m. and 1:20 a.m.

 Since 2009, a regional electronic interlocking in Eckernförde station has controlled the electronic signals on the entire section between Eckernförde and Flensburg and the Lindaunis Bridge, a bascule bridge across the Schlei in Lindaunis.